ricardoom/dominotrono/content/portfolio/nypl-best-books.md

 {{< section_wrapper class="details-grid" >}}

     {{< copy_wrapper class="details-grid__twentyWords copy-block__left" >}}
-       My initial wire frames setting out the very basic structure of the end user view allowed the team to discuss the core facets of the application.
-The app had to be WCAG 2.0 Accessible, be functional if javascript was disabled.
-These wire frame mockups allowed us to discuss in real time, semantics  and possible bottlenecks.
+       My initial wireframes setting out the fundamental structure of the end-user view allowed the team to discuss the core facets of the application.
+The app had to be WCAG 2.0 Accessible, be functional if JavaScript was disabled.
+These wireframe mockups allowed us to discuss in real-time, semantics, and possible bottlenecks.
     {{< /copy_wrapper >}}

     {{< image